Hindering Hemp: Indiana growers say state's restrictive rules are killing the industry

 The prohibition on smokeable hemp is just one of many state regulations that has farmers across Indiana abandoning the industry in droves.

 That’s evidenced by the number of permits issued by the Office of Indiana State Chemist.
-In 2020, the first year any farmer was allowed to grow hemp, 400 farmers received permits.
+In 2019, 400 farmers received permits.
 That dropped to 133 in 2021.
 Today, less than 40 hold a permit, according to Justin Swanson, president of the Midwest Hemp Council.

 The chemist office did not respond to emails and voice messages asking for current and historic data on the number of hemp permits issued or acreage being grown in Indiana.